lozlette/city-spot/README.md

 ### Backend

-We firstly began to develop our backend API using Mongoose, and created three of our main models; City, Continent, and User.
+We firstly began to develop our backend API using MongoDB, and created three of our main Mongoose models; City, Continent, and User.
 As the the cities are within a continent catergory, a 'cities' virtual schema was made.

 ```
 continentSchema.virtual('cities', {